digital-rights/digital-rights.github.io/_posts/2019-01-30-why-signal.md

 9. It can handle your sms's,  storing them with encryption,  ensuring no other apps can read them.

-10. you can set a password for the app, meaning peopIe can't simply read your messages if they have physical access to your phone.
+10. You can set a password for the app, meaning peopIe can't simply read your messages if they have physical access to your phone.

 11. You can relay your calls through signaIs servers to avoid revealing your IP address(which reveaIs your location) if you don't already use a VPN.